TDEE Calculator

 BMR (female) = 10 × weight(kg) + 6.25 × height(cm) − 5 × age − 161

 TDEE = BMR × activity factor.
-Activity factors range from 1.2 (sedentary office worker) to 2.0 (athlete or manual laborer).
-The most common mistake is overestimating activity — 4–5 sessions of weight training per week is "moderate" (1.55), not "very active" (1.9).
-The latter is reserved for two-a-day athletes or people whose jobs are physically demanding.
+Activity factors run from 1.2 (sedentary office worker) to 2.0 (athlete or manual laborer).
+Almost everyone picks one level too high.
+Four or five weight-training sessions a week is "moderate" (1.55), not "very active" (1.9).
+That one is for two-a-day athletes and people whose jobs are physical.

 Frequently asked questions